IsaacScript/isaacscript/docs/function-signatures-custom.md

 This callback is useful because many attributes cannot be set or retrieved properly in the normal MC_POST_NPC_INIT callback.

-When registering the callback, takes an optional second argument that will make the callback only fire if the NPC variant matches the variant provided.
+When registering the callback, takes an optional second argument that will make the callback only fire if the NPC's entity type matches the entity type provided.

 ```ts
 function postNPCInitLate(npc: EntityNPC): void {}